-The Siletz Meal-Site is located at the Siletz Community Center and meals are served on Mondays and Wednesdays at Noon.
-If you plan to attend the Meal-Site contact the Elders Program at (541) 444-8261 or (541) 444-8225 so that we can inform the kitchen to plan for you.
-The Meal-Site offers Elders the opportunity to share a meal with other Elders and to visit.
-The cost of the meal is covered by the Elders Program for ALL Tribal members, their spouses and caregivers that accompany the Elder.
+The Siletz Meal-Site is located at the Siletz Community Center and meals are served on Mondays and Wednesdays at noon.
+If you plan to attend the Meal-Site contact AJ Warren from the Elders Program at 541-444-8212 or Anita Bailor (Programs Manager) at 541-444-8220 so that we can inform the kitchen to plan for you.
+The Meal-Site offers Elders the opportunity to share a meal with other Elders and visit.
+The cost of the meal is covered by the Elders Program for all Tribal members, their spouses and caregivers that accompany the Elder.

 Meals on Wheels

-The Elders Program Coordinator prior to care provider services being authorized will do an "Assessment for Services."
-There will be a guideline related to the "Assessment for Services" to calculate the maximum number of hours authorized dependent on the level of care required.
-Assessments will be updated when there is a change in health or at a minimum of every 6-months.
+The Elders Program Coordinator, prior to care provider services being authorized, will do an “Assessment for Services.”
+There will be a guideline related to the “Assessment for Services” to calculate the maximum number of hours authorized dependent on the level of care required.
+Assessments will be updated when there is a change in health or, at a minimum, every 6-months.
 The assessment measures the level of need by a point system that translates into hourly.

 The services must be for personal tasks the Elder is unable to perform on their own and is not being covered by the State or other programs.
 If an Elder is in need of extensive or medically trained care, they will be required to apply for State assistance prior to services being authorized through the Elders Title VI program.

 - Chore Services: This will include items such as yard work, heavy cleaning and running errands.
 Delivering, cutting and stacking firewood will also be considered a chore service if it is at least one cord.